misnfits/MISNFITS/README.md

-[BYI - Before You Interact] I do not roleplay.
-I do not interact with fandom ships, canon or otherwise.
-I am open to interactions!
+[BYI - Before You Interact] I do not roleplay or do ship related interactions.
+But I'm open to conversation!

 [DNI - Do Not Interact]
 Basic dni criteria.
 Pro/darkshippers, inhumane acts apologists, people who interact with the weird sides of fandoms.